Cheesecake Factory Original Cheesecake Copycat (Video)

 Pin This Cheesecake Factory Original Cheesecake Copycat Recipe to your Favorite Board

 How do I know when a cheesecake is done baking?

-Gently shake the cheesecake, If the cheesecake looks nearly set and only a small area in the center jiggles slightly, it is done.
+Gently shake the cake, If the cheesecake looks nearly set and only a small area in the center jiggles slightly, it is done.
 The center will firm up during the cooling time, as it will cook from the residual heat.
 Therefore, make sure you don’t overcook it, since it will also cook later from residual heat.